Nicaragua - Land of Lakes and Volcanoes

 Day 2-Experience rural Granada with a community visit, including a local lunch and chocolate demonstration

-This morning we discover what life is like in rural Granada.
-We will travel by private bus to a community called Nicaragua Libre where, on arrival, we will have a walk around the community and meet the people that live here.
-We will then embark on a chocolate workshop before sitting down to a homemade local lunch, made with produce from the community.
-After lunch we will head back to Granada, where you can either relax at the hotel or keep exploring this fascinating city.
+This morning, we discover what life is like in rural Granada.
+We'll travel by private bus to a community called Nicaragua Libre where, on arrival, we'll have a walk around the community and meet the people that live here.
+We'll then embark on a chocolate workshop before sitting down to a homemade local lunch, made with produce from the community.
+After lunch, we'll head back to Granada, where you can either relax at the hotel or keep exploring this fascinating city.

 3